bitlush/hubitat/drivers/TaHoma Switch/README.md

 ## Limitations

-This currently only works with RTS blinds as that's all I need.
+This currently only works with RTS blinds and RTS curtains as that's all I need.
 Feel free to contribute if you have other Somfy devices that need supporting, it should be easy to add them.